fastodigama/Back-End-Web-Development-1-HTTP-5125/repos/Cumulative1/README.md

 # Teacher, Student, and Course Management System

 ## Project Overview
 This project is a web application designed to manage and display information related to teachers, students, and courses.
-It includes functionality for listing, searching, viewing, adding, and deleting data through both API endpoints and Razor views.
+It includes functionality for listing, searching, viewing, adding, and deleting data through both API endpoints, Razor views, and AJAX functionalities.
 The system is built using ASP.NET Core MVC and integrates MySQL for database operations.

 ---